An exploration of NDepend

 }

-One good thing about the rules in NDepend is that it gives an explanation of why such rules exist.
+One good thing about the rules in NDepend is that they give explanation of why such rules exist.
 For example, the rule “Avoid non-readonly static fields - Immutability” has this explanation:

 … Such mutable static fields create confusion about the expected state at runtime and impairs the code testability since the same mutable state is re-used for each test.